Lo-Fi-Fnk: Boylife

-Want U, Marchin' In & Sleepless
+"Want U", "Marchin' In", and "Sleepless"

-Lo-Fi-Fnk followed their debut album in 2008 with the song ‘Want U’, which was included on the French Label Kitsuné ’s compilation ‘Kitsuné Maison Compilation 6’.
+Lo-Fi-Fnk followed their debut album in 2008 with the song "Want U", which was included on French label Kitsuné's compilation Kitsuné Maison Compilation 6.

-In February 2010, they self-released the song Marchin’ In for free which received favourable reviews from music media like Pitchfork and NME.
+In February 2010, they self-released the song "Marchin' In" for free which received favourable reviews from music media like Pitchfork and NME.

 In August 2010, the song "Sleepless" was released on Moshi Moshi which was described by British newspaper The Guardian as "...a gorgeous slice of piano-inflected dance pop".

 The Last Summer

-In 2011, Lo-Fi-Fnk released their second album ‘The Last Summer’ on Sony Music / Columbia Records.

-The album was followed by a tour covering Europe, as well as North and South America.
+In 2011, Lo-Fi-Fnk released their second album, The Last Summer,.on Sony/Columbia.
+It was followed by a tour covering Europe, as well as North and South America.

-Can U Feel It, U Don't Feel The Same and a third album
+"Can U Feel It", "U Don't Feel the Same", and third album

-In late 2014, Lo-Fi-Fnk released the song Can U Feel It, which featured singing parts and additional production by fellow Swedish artist Duvchi.
-Can U Feel It was followed by yet another song in early 2015: "U Don't Feel The Same", which premiered on music website Stereogum, and it was announced that a third album was on its way.
+In late 2014, Lo-Fi-Fnk released the song "Can U Feel It", which featured singing parts and additional production by fellow Swedish artist Duvchi.
+"Can U Feel It" was followed by yet another song in early 2015, "U Don't Feel the Same", which premiered on music website Stereogum, and it was announced that a third album was on its way.